 By incorporating these 4 steps buyers can achieve better results in negotiating with detailed cost breakdowns.

-If you want to learn how to develop, analyze and negotiate with commodity specific detailed cost breakdowns plan on attending our June 25th course, Building and Negotiating with Cost Breakdowns.
+If you want to learn how to develop, analyze and negotiate with commodity specific detailed cost breakdowns plan on attending our training program, Building and Negotiating with Cost Breakdowns.
 Click here for more info.